modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

 ## Creating an Overview

-Once you have defined an openGraphLayout for all you pages it makes sense to check them.
+Once you have defined an openGraphLayout for all your pages it makes sense to check them.
 This however can be a time consuming process.

 So it makes sense to use an overview over all the open graph images we will have.